ratwolfzero/hopalong_python/README.md

 Method

-- By mapping continuous trajectory points to discrete pixel coordinates and counting hits, the program approximates point density in continuous space.
+- By mapping continuous trajectory points to discrete pixel coordinates and counting hits, the programs approximate point density in continuous space.
 Areas of higher concentration are effectively highlighted through this process.

 Verification